Complaints Procedure for Commercial Waste Spitalfields

 Where a complainant is dissatisfied with the initial outcome, an escalation route is available.
 Escalation triggers a secondary review by a senior manager not previously involved.
 The escalation review will consider the original investigation, any additional evidence submitted, and whether the proposed remedy was appropriate.
 The objective is to reach a fair resolution through internal review before any external routes are sought.

-Closure letter confirming resolution of a commercial waste complaint Appeals and alternative dispute options.
+A young man with short light brown hair and a cheerful expression is standing outdoors on a residential street, holding a bright blue recycling bin filled with cardboard, paper, and plastic waste.
+He is wearing a light pink short-sleeved shirt and appears to be preparing to dispose of the rubbish properly.
+Behind him, a brick house with a white-framed window and a tiled roof is partially visible, along with a green bush in the garden.
+The scene suggests a routine rubbish collection or waste management activity, typical of waste removal services provided by companies such as Commercial Waste Spitalfields in east London, near the postcode area of E1.
+The overall setting is bright and well-maintained, emphasizing clean surroundings and responsible rubbish disposal in an urban environment.
+Appeals and alternative dispute options.
 If internal escalation does not resolve the concern to the complainant's satisfaction, there are alternative dispute mechanisms available depending on the nature of the service agreement.
 These may include independent mediation or arbitration where contract terms allow.
 The company encourages early use of escalation to resolve matters internally but recognises the right of businesses to seek external resolution if required.

 Expectations of complainants and staff.
 To maintain an efficient process, we request that complainants act in good faith and provide accurate, relevant information.
 Harassment or abusive behaviour towards staff will not be tolerated and may result in restricted communications during the handling of a complaint.
 Conversely, our staff are expected to treat all complainants with respect, maintain confidentiality and act in line with the stated timeframes.
 Standard procedures govern communications so all parties have a clear understanding of next steps.